AugustaHitech-Projects/ah_flutter_components/example/README.md

-# custom_video_component
+# example

-Custom Video player for JS
+A new Flutter project for custom video player.

 ## Getting Started